yisiox/tp/docs/UserGuide.md

    Start by clicking into the command input box located within the AssetBook interface.

 2. **Enter the Edit Asset Command**:
-   If you need to rename an asset, for example, changing "screwdriver" to "screw", use the following format for your command:

-   `asset o\screwdriver n\screw`
+   If you need to rename an asset, for example, changing "screwdriver" to "screw", use the following command: `asset o\screwdriver n\screw`

 <p align="center">
    <img src="images/tutorial-editA-1.png" style="width: 90%;">